3 Types of Car Scratches and Ways To Fix Them (With Images)

 - Primer Coat Scratch: if you can see the metal or the plastic of the car body, and there’s no paint, that’s a primer coat scratch.

 In the end, I want to show you how professionals divide car paint scratches.
-Professionals divide scratches into 5 different levels.
+Professionals divide scratches into five different levels.
 Level 1A is the least severe, while level 4 is the most severe car scratch.
 Check the table below.

 Level of scratch | Severity |